dipshanadh/30-days-of-clg-askmitra/src/pages/blogs/day3-equality-in-js.md

     undefined == null //=> true
     ```

-2. If "x" is a number and "y" is a string, the `toNumber()` abstract operation will be performed on "y" and the result of comparision will be returned.
-Same will happen to "y" if it is a string and "x" is a number.
+2. If "x" is a number and "y" is a string, the `toNumber()` abstract operation will be performed on "y" and the result of the comparison will be returned.
+The same will happen to "y" if it is a string and "x" is a number.

     **Example**: